 Maarten and Pim on developing a ‘Gooi EPA approach’

-An integrated approach must match local realities
+An integrated approach must align with the local reality.

 The challenge of local care